ERGONOMICS

 Introduction to Ergonomics.

-This is a brief introduction to ergonomics, with some guidance on how to set about adding ergonomics into a design project.
+Welcome, this is a brief introduction to ergonomics, with some guidance on how to set about adding ergonomics into a design project.

 If you're starting out on a design project, here are some ergonomics questions to find answers to...